 See footnote 4 above.

 The U.S. Environmental Protection Agency (US EPA) completed a scientific assessment of fluoride in response to a 2006 National Academy of Sciences (NAS) report recommending that US EPA update its fluoride health and exposure assessments to take into account bone and dental effects and to consider all sources of fluoride.
-Based upon the NAS and US EPA information and its own independent assessment, the U.S. Health and Human Services (HHS) recently recommended lowering the non-regulatory HHS limit for fluoride in drinking water to 0.7 mg/L, the lowest end of its previous recommended range of 0.7-1.2 mg/L. US EPA is currently considering whether to lower its fluoride MCL of 4 mg/L.
+Based upon the NAS and US EPA information and its own independent assessment, the U.S. Health and Human Services (HHS) issued a final recommendation on April 27, 2015, lowering the non-regulatory HHS limit for fluoride in drinking water to 0.7 mg/L. US EPA is currently considering whether to lower its fluoride MCL of 4 mg/L. http://www.hhs.gov/news/press/2015pres/04/20150427a.html

 The MCL for PCBs applies to the decachlorobiphenyl species.

 The MCL is directed at the sensitive subgroups of pregnant women, infants, children up to the age of 12, and individuals with hypothyroidism.
-They should not consume drinking water containing concentrations of perchlorate exceeding 2 mg/L. MassDEP recommends that no one consume water containing perchlorate concentrations greater than 18 mg/L.
+They should not consume drinking water containing concentrations of perchlorate exceeding 2 ug/L. MassDEP recommends that no one consume water containing perchlorate concentrations greater than 18 ug/L.

 Not applicable